SabbirAhamm/microsoft-365-docs/microsoft-365/admin/create-groups/restore-deleted-group.md

 - Teams

+- Microsoft Forms(If it is office group forms)

 - Yammer group and group content (If the Microsoft 365 group was created from Yammer)

 - Power BI [Classic workspace](/power-bi/collaborate-share/service-create-workspaces)